besheraj/milestone4/README.md

 13. Push changes to Heroku git push heroku master
 14. Now go to your S3 account.
 There bucket should already contain a folder called static.
 To upload the product images create a new folder called media.
 And add the files to this folder.
 Make sure to grant public read access to these objects.
 15. Finally, visit the app url from heroku and check out your great site!

+# Future Improvement
+Will fix the misspelling variables and page names allover the code.

 # Credits:
 * I got the inspiration to make this project as I used some of the styling applied on it from code institute "Project - Boutique Ado".